Self-Hosting Guide

 Section titled “Prerequisites”- PostgreSQL database (14 or newer)

-- Bun runtime for the main backend
+- Bun runtime for the main backend and firehose service

 - Node.js (18+) for the hosting service